 In company-managed projects, it looks at the issue’s Resolution field, set via a post function when an issue is moved from an In progress to Done status.
 Learn more about Jira Software’s Resolution field and configuring post functions.

 In team-managed projects, it looks at the category of the issue’s status.
 Issues are considered resolved when they’re moved from an In progress to Done status category.

-The roadmap refers to the Status category change date to define completed issues.
-This makes sure the roadmap always refers to a consistent field and is consistent across multiple workflows.
+The timeline refers to the Status category change date to define completed issues.
+This makes sure the timeline always refers to a consistent field and is consistent across multiple workflows.

 Was this helpful?